sarahmansoorr/telling_stories/README.md

 # telling_stories
-Telling Stories with Data A.1 Paper One
+This repo contains the 'Telling Stories with Data' A.1 Paper One files.

+It is organised as follows:

+1.